 By Road:

-- The Government Rose Garden is situated in the heart of Ooty town and is easily accessible by local transportation.
+- From Ooty: Ooty is well-connected by road.
+You can reach Ooty by bus, car, or taxi from various nearby cities.
+The Government Rose Garden is situated in the heart of Ooty town and is easily accessible by local transportation.

 - Ooty is well-connected by road.
 You can reach Ooty by bus, car, or taxi from various nearby cities.